nsarathy/HONR_19902_Cars/README.md

 ## Dataset
 https://www.kaggle.com/datasets/mrmorj/car-fuel-emissions

-This project has the code for wrangling the dataset and for visualizing the necessary data in order to interpret it and draw conclusions.
+This project has the code for wrangling the dataset and for generating the visualizations of the necessary data in order to interpret it and draw conclusions.